PicNet/Centazio/readme.md

     database and never directly from source systems.
   - Other: Any other integration function, such as data aggregation, machine learning, reporting, workflows, etc. Can be done by 'Other' functions.
+- Testing Guide Lines
+  - Automatically and regularly test everything
+  - Read - Read operations at a minimum should check, for each entity, for each source system:
+    - Source system schemas (API, database, text files) have not changed from what is expected
+    - Date formats and timezones in raw data are as expected
+    - Expected admin/catgory values have not changed from expected
+    - API limits (rate limits) have not changed
+    - Incremental data loading works as expected ('last_updated' > 'date' is respected)
+    - API performance is adequate and within agreed SLAs from Vendors
+    - Deleted entities can be retreived from the API, i.e. are soft deleted and available for query
+  - Promote - Promote operations should check:
+    - All required data transformations are functioning correctly
+    - All source system languge is tranformed to the business's ubiquitous language upon promotion
+    - All required data cleansing is applied during the operation
+    - All sensitive data is correctly handled
+    - All date/time transformations are applied correctly.
+Centazio Core Storage should only ever store UTC dates for all datetime fields
+  - Write - Write operations should check:
+    - Write tests should read data back after writing to ensure the data is as expected
+    - Target system schemas (API, database, text files) have not changed from what is expected
+    - Date formats and timezones are as expected
+    - All Core Storage admin/categorical field values are supported by the target system
+    - API limits (rate limits) have not changed
+    - API performance is adequate and within agreed SLAs from Vendors
+  - Other - Other operation tests should be customised to their required functionality.
+Some common scenarios include:
+    - Testing that 'Data Validation' operations correctly delete entities that do not support soft-deletes in source systems
+    - Test that required emails or workflows are executed as expected
+    - Test that data aggregation works and is mathematically correct
+    - Test machine learning model retraining results in achieving the benchmark loss-function levels
+    - Test reporting tasks generate reports and that reporting data is as expected

 # Serverless / Independence
 The principles descibed above are ideally serviced by using Serverless architectures.
-Each system and step should be its own totally isolated serverless function.
-For instance, reading data from System1 to write to System 2 will be broken down into the following Serverless functions:
+Each system and operation type (Read,Promote,Write) should be in its own totally isolated Serverless function (we could even isolate each entity type if we wanted to).
+For instance; reading new Incidents from the Incident Management System, and then creating corresponding Alerts in the Notification System would be broken down into the following Serverless functions:

-- System1ReadFunction
+- IncidentMgtSysReadFunction
-- System1PromoteFunction
+- IncidentMgtSysPromoteFunction
-- System2WriteFunction
+- NotificationSystemWriteFunction

 Each of these functions are independent of each other, can be independently developed, tested, documented, etc.  They are also fault tollerant of failures in any other function.

+It is common for the Read function to be triggered by a timer, the other functions can either be triggered by timers or through messages sent via queues.
+This messaging infrastructure is supplied by Centazio.
+However, being a fault-tollerant centric system, we should never solely rely on these queues, we should always have timer based triggers to ensure that the integration will eventually be called.

-Centazio currently supports Self Hosting, AWS Lambda and Azure Functions based deployments for Centazio Functions.
+Centazio currently supports Self Hosting (own server), AWS Lambda and Azure Functions based deployments for Centazio integrations.
+All supporting infrastructure such as logging, alerting, queues, events, notifications, email providers, networking, etc. Can also be managed by Centazio or you can use your own cloud management and DevOps pipelines to control.

 # Getting Started